 d.
 Probation is continued recognition and operation with a warning that further misconduct during the period of probation or violation of the terms of the probation may result in loss of institutional recognition.
 Conditions may be attached as terms of continuance during the period of probation.

 e.
-Warning is notifying the organization that it has violated College regulations and is a caution that repetition of the behavior or other misconduct may result in a more severe sanctions.
+Warning is notifying the organization that it has violated university regulations and is a caution that repetition of the behavior or other misconduct may result in a more severe sanctions.
 An organization may not receive more than two warnings for the same conduct in an academic year without more serious action being taken.

 2. Secondary Sanctions

 a.
 Loss or Restriction of Privileges is limitation or removal of social privileges including, but not limited to, the opportunity to schedule social functions, to use university facilities or vehicles, or to post notices.
 In addition, consistent with the provision of written agreements (should such exist), an organization's assignment of space in university facilities may be canceled and/or other privileges removed.